dsc-courses/dsc106-2025-wi/projects/project2.md

 1. Name the file `project2.pdf`.
 There should be **NO IDENTIFIERS** in the file name (PID, Student name, etc).
 This is essential for peer grading.
 Failure to comply will lead to point deductions.
 2. Do **not** label the images as "earnest" or "deceptive". **Remember, the visualization itself should not give away which design is earnest and which is deceptive**.
 Failure to comply may result in point deductions as it hinders the peer review process!
 3. Ensure that the writeup is in a separate page, as the write-up contains information about which image is deceptive.
 Failure to have the write-up in a separate page may result in point deductions.
+4. Ensure the earnest visualization and the deceptive visualization are also in **seperate** pages.
-4. Do not forget to clearly mention which visualization in deceptive **in the write-up**.
+5. Do not forget to clearly mention which visualization in deceptive **in the write-up**.
-5. Be sure your image is sized for a reasonable viewing experience!
+6. Be sure your image is sized for a reasonable viewing experience!
 Viewers should not have to zoom in order to effectively view your submission.

 Do not worry about resubmissions, feel free to resubmit as needed prior to the deadline (if you are using late days to do a resubmission, please notify the course staff).